camunda/camunda-platform-tutorials/solutions/ai-intelligent-routing/README.md

 ## Summary

 This process blueprint exemplifies the use of AI to intelligently route customer inquiries to the appropriate department.
-It utilizes the OpenAI connectors for processing signals within a business context, ensuring that each task is assigned based on the optimal path for efficiency and resolution.
+It utilizes the OpenAI, Azure OpenAI or Huggingface connectors for processing signals within a business context, ensuring that each task is assigned based on the optimal path for efficiency and resolution.